JustDoom/advancedcheatblocker/README.md

+# note
+I am not the dev of this, I forked it and the original dev must of deleted/privated it or something

 # advancedcheatblocker
 Blocking all of the hacker.
 It can almost detect hackers, right now it only detects legit players.
 If it's have problem please report it.